jurgenfolz/DAXimilian/README.md

 # DAXimilian

-This program provides a console interface for managing Tabular Models in Microsoft Analysis Services.
-It includes functionalities for adding columns and measures manually or from an Excel file.
+DAXimilian provides a console interface for managing Tabular Models in Power BI Microsoft Analysis Services.
+It was designed for adding columns and measures from an Excel file.

 ## Description